FAQ

 • Complete the application on your smartphone, at a DC public library, or at any participating DCPS or public charter school.

-• Attend an event where staff and computers will be on-hand to help users complete their application(s).
+• Attend one of our Lottery 101 and application support events where staff and computers will be on-hand to help users complete their application(s).
 View the Calendar page to find upcoming events.

 Can I apply if I am not a DC resident?